Splitter Theorems for Graph Immersions: 3-edge-connected, internally 4-edge-connected graphs

-Our next task is to deal with splits in $G$ that preserve an $H$-immersion, which will be done in Lemma \ref{lem10}.
-The following statement, which holds for a broader family of graphs than the ones we work with, features in the proof of Lemma \ref{lem10}. \begin{lem} Suppose $H$ is a $3$-edge-connected graph, and $Y$ is a minimal subset of $V(H)$ such that $\delta(Y)$ is a nontrivial $3$-edge-cut in $H$.
-Then for every edge $e$ in $H[Y]$, $H\setminus e$ is internally $3$-edge-connected. \end{lem} \begin{pf} For a contradiction, suppose an edge $e=yz$ in $H[Y]$ contributes to some nontrivial $3$-edge-cut $\delta(Z)$, where $z\in Z$.
+Our next task is to deal with splits in $G$ that preserve an $H$-immersion, which will be done in \cref{lem10}.
+The following statement, which holds for a broader family of graphs than the ones we work with, features in the proof of \cref{lem10}. \begin{lemma} Let $H$ be a $3$-edge-connected graph, and let $Y$ be a minimal subset of $V(H)$ such that $\delta(Y)$ is a nontrivial $3$-edge-cut in $H$.
+Then for every edge $e$ in $H[Y]$, $H\setminus e$ is internally $3$-edge-connected. \end{lemma} \begin{proof} For a contradiction, suppose an edge $e=yz$ in $H[Y]$ contributes to some nontrivial $3$-edge-cut $\delta(Z)$, where $z\in Z$.
 We will look into how $Y,Z$ look like with respect to one another.
 Note both $Y\cap Z$ and $Y\cap Z^c$ are nonempty, as $z\in Y\cap Z, y\in Y\cap Z^c$.
 Also, both $Y^c\cap Z$ and $Y^c\cap Z^c$ are nonempty.
 It is because, if, say $Y^c\cap Z=\emptyset$, then $\delta(Y\cap Z)$ would be a nontrivial $3$-edge-cut, which contradicts the choice of $Y$, as $Y\cap Z\subsetneq Y$.